 You can get a Wi-Fi bandwidth upgrade from your Internet Service Provider.

-If your SimpliSafe camera goes offline when its battery is low, charge the battery to bring it back online.
-Always keep your camera and battery charged to avoid random disconnection from Wi-Fi.
+If your SimpliSafe camera goes offline, the battery might be low.
+Charge the battery to bring it back online.
+Always keep your camera’s battery charged to avoid random disconnection from Wi-Fi.
 In addition, you can also get a backup battery for your camera in case your home experiences a power outage.

 5. Diagnose Your Wi-Fi Network with RouteThis Helps